facebookresearch/LIGHT/light/graph/events/README.md

 ### Used with Item

-Checks whether the actor of the event is holding one of the objects involved in the event.
-If you try to use a shovel in a muddy area, for example, to be holding the shovel.
+Checks whether the actor of the event is doing the event with a specific object.
+Certain events can only happen by using certain combinations of objects, so this is a must.
 It has the format:
 ```
 {
 	"type": "used_with_item_name",